rajgupta5/AI-knowledge/README.md

 14. Graph Neural Networks
 - Graph neural networks (GNNs) is an area of deep learning that focuses on the creation of neural networks that operate efficiently in graph data structures
 - Deep Graph Library (DGL) is one of the most complete open-source offerings on the current market
+- DeepMind and Google unveiled research that improves the accuracy of Google Maps real-time ETAs using graph neural networks

+15. ML E2E Platforms
+- Amazon AWS Sagemaker
+- Microsoft Azure ML
+- Google GCP ML
+- Data labeling, continuous deployment, model optimization are some of the areas that have the potential of creating a new generation of standalone platforms

 # Cool AI Tech releases
 - DeText : LinkedIn open-sources DeText, a flexible framework for different natural language understanding tasks